Authentication Certificate (Apostille)

-Apostilles and Certifications only certify to the authenticity of the signature of the official who signed the document, the capacity in which that official acted, and when appropriate, the identity of the seal or stamp which the document bears.
-The Apostille or Certification does not validate the contents of the document.
+An Authentication Certificate only certifies the authenticity of the signature of the official who signed the document, the capacity in which that official acted, and when appropriate, the identity of the seal or stamp which the document bears.
+The Authentication Certificate does not validate the other contents of the document.

 - The California Secretary of State authenticates signatures only on documents issued in the State of California signed by a notary public or the following public officials and their deputies:

 - County Clerks or Recorders